cloro

-When you build a workflow on top of a general-purpose LLM and force it to return structured JSON (citations, source URLs, schema-compliant fields), the cost calculation is rarely what the pricing page suggests.
-The system-prompt tax stacks up fast.
-After running 10,000 structured-search queries against GPT-5 and GPT-5-mini, the per-thousand cost lands well above what a back-of-envelope estimate would predict.
+Force a general-purpose LLM to return structured JSON — citations, source URLs, schema-compliant fields — and the system-prompt tax stacks up fast.
+We ran 10,000 structured-search queries against GPT-5 and GPT-5-mini to measure it.
+The per-thousand cost lands well above any back-of-envelope estimate.

 The problem with structured outputs from general-purpose LLMs

-Getting structured, reliable outputs from a general-purpose model like GPT-5 requires meaningful context overhead on every request: output format specification (JSON, XML, schema constraints), source and citation formatting rules, model behavior guidelines, search query context, confidence scoring instructions, and error handling protocols.
+Getting structured, reliable output from a general-purpose model like GPT-5 takes real context overhead on every request.
+You have to specify the output format, whether that is JSON, XML, or schema constraints.
+You have to pin down source and citation formatting rules.
+You add model behavior guidelines, search-query context, confidence-scoring instructions, and error-handling protocols.

 All of that context gets billed on every single request.
 At low volumes the overhead is invisible.
-Past a few hundred thousand requests per month, it’s the dominant cost driver.
+Past a few hundred thousand requests per month, it becomes the dominant cost driver.

 Test methodology